 The roofing easily opens up to expose the nesting areas of the hens.

 It even comes with a pull-out cleaning tray that allows you to just dispose of droppings that have accumulated within the living space, only the best chicken coop kits for under $300 tend to come with this cleaning tray feature.

-- To make the ramp easier for your chickens to walk up get some skate-shop grip tape from Amazon to add.
+- To make the ramp easier for your chickens to walk up get some skate-shop grip tape to add.

 - To allow for a heat lamp, a feeder or a light raise one roost pole to about 12″ and used the other roost pole to hang various electric items such as light/with timer, heat lamp and water heater wiring.